 As a family member of a wrongful death victim in Houston, Texas, you can get justice by filing a wrongful death lawsuit.
 However, pursuing wrongful death claims in grief can be a traumatic experience and a tedious process; you may need a death law firm to ease the burden.
-It'd help if you called the Houston wrongful death lawyers at Calhoun, Meredith, and Sims, PLLC to help you get the best compensation for your loss.
+It'd help if you called the Houston wrongful death lawyers at Calhoun Meredith to help you get the best compensation for your loss.

 A wrongful death happens when someone dies because of another's carelessness or misconduct.
 Any unexpected death that the law doesn't sanction is unlawful, and there are penalties for the wrongdoer who causes such death.
 A death verdict passed by a competent court of law isn't wrongful.
 However, if an At-Fault driver, due to negligent driving, kills someone, he has caused a wrongful death car accident.

 Unlike in murder cases, the claimants don't need to prove intent.
 Instead, to prove wrongful death, they must show that the defendant breached a duty of care to the deceased.
 Next, they must show that it was the breach that caused the deceased's death and nothing else.
 The claimants should also show that they have suffered damages due to the death.
 A duty of care is an obligation to do something that keeps others safe.
 It's also a responsibility to refrain from doing something that harms another.